AdobeDocs/commerce-learn.en/help/site-management/create-configurable-product.md

 # Create a configurable product

 A configurable product is a parent product of multiple simple products.
-Define a configurable product to require the buyer to make one or more choices to select a product.
-Before creating a configurable product, verify that all the simple products to include in this configurable product are available in Adobe Commerce.
+Define a configurable product to require the buyer to make one or more choices to select a specific product variation.
+For example, if the product is a shirt, the buyer must choose the size and color options to select the shirt.

+Before creating a configurable product, verify that all the simple products to include in the configurable product are available in Adobe Commerce.
 Create any that do not exist.

 In this tutorial, learn how to create a configurable product using the REST API and the Adobe Commerce Admin.